Oswald Peraza Preview, Player Props: Yankees vs. Tigers

 Tigers Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Tigers pitching staff ranks 23rd in MLB.
+- The pitching staff for the Tigers has a collective 8.4 K/9, which ranks 22nd in the league.

-- The Tigers have the 20th-ranked team ERA among all league pitching staffs (4.56).
+- The Tigers' 4.55 team ERA ranks 20th among all MLB pitching staffs.

+- Tigers pitchers combine to give up 154 total home runs at a rate of 1.2 per game (to rank 15th in the league).

-- The righty last pitched on Tuesday against the Chicago Cubs, when he went 4 2/3 innings, allowing six earned runs while giving up four hits.
+- The lefty last pitched on Wednesday against the Chicago Cubs, when he went six innings, allowing four earned runs while giving up six hits.

-- The 24-year-old has a 5.29 ERA and 9 strikeouts per nine innings across 15 games this season, while giving up a batting average of .243 to his opponents.
+- The 26-year-old has amassed an ERA of 4.06, with 10.2 strikeouts per nine innings, in nine games this season.
+Opponents are hitting .240 against him.

 © 2023 Data Skrive.
 All rights reserved.